bigmlcom/bigmler/docs/index.rst

 ------------------

-Just as the simple ``bigmler`` command can generate all the resources leading to find models and predictions for a supervised learning problem, the ``bigmler cluster`` subcommand will follow the steps to generate clusters and predict the centroids associated to your test data.
+Just as the simple ``bigmler`` command can generate all the resources leading to finding models and predictions for a supervised learning problem, the ``bigmler cluster`` subcommand will follow the steps to generate clusters and predict the centroids associated to your test data.
 To mimic what we saw in the ``bigmler`` command section, the simplest call is::